Breast Augmentation in San Jose & Los Gatos

 In recent years the FDA has approved the use of form-stable or “Gummy Bear” implants for breast augmentation.
 These implants are silicone gel-filled, have a textured outer shell, and are produced in various shapes to simulate natural appearing breast contours.
 These implants contain highly cohesive silicone gel.
 This means that if they rupture, very little silicone gel will extrude from the implant.
 Form stable implants tend to be somewhat firmer than round silicone gel implants (which may also contain cohesive gel but sometimes to a lesser degree).
 All form-stable silicone gel implants have a textured surface so they “stick” to the surrounding tissue to maintain the right position and breast shape.

 At your consultation you will have the opportunity to see and feel different implant types.
-Dr. Rosenthal will assist you in selecting the most desirable implant type for you.
+Dr. Rosenthal will assist you in selecting your most desirable implant type for your breast enlargement.

 Breast Augmentation – Choosing an Incision Site